SCHOOL OF EDUCATION

 you will have the opportunity to influence future leaders.

-For more than 40 years the School of Education at Francis Marion University has played a critical role in preparing generations of teachers for schools in South Carolina and beyond.
+For more than 40 years the School of Education at Francis Marion University has played a critical role in preparing teachers for schools in South Carolina and beyond.
 Thousands of teachers, coaches, principals and administrators began their careers on our campus.
 Those men and women have gone on to affect the lives of millions.

 We’re proud to be a part of that legacy.